klenin/cats-main/CodingStyle.md

 ## Statements and blocks
 * There SHOULD be no more than one statement per line.
 * For compound statements and subroutines, opening braces of body code blocks MUST be at the end of the line, not on a separate line.
-* When splitting long condition of the prefix compund statement into several lines, closing parentheses together with opening brace SHOULD be split into a separate line with the same identation as the compound statement.
+* When splitting long condition of the prefix compound statement into several lines, closing parentheses together with opening brace SHOULD be split into a separate line with the same identation as the compound statement.
 * Prefix and suffix compound statements as well as low-priority logical operators MAY be used interchangeably.
 * Suffix compound statements MUST NOT have parentheses around the condition.
 * Low-priority logical operators MUST NOT be used inside of statements (`if ($x and $y)` is wrong).